EssWhyy/reddit-giveaway-crawler/README.md

 ### Requirements:

 - Python 3 with PRAW, XLUTILS installed
-- A Reddit Account Spreadsheet Manager (Like Microsoft Excel)
+- A Reddit Account
+- Microsoft Excel or equivalent

 ### How to use: